Chad's veteran leader Deby targets sixth term in presidential vote

-N’DJAMENA (Reuters) - Voting began in Chad on Sunday in a presidential election in which Idriss Deby is widely expected to extend his three-decade rule, despite growing signs of popular discontent over his handling of the country’s oil wealth.
+N’DJAMENA (Reuters) -Voters in Chad cast their ballots on Sunday in a presidential election that is likely to see Idriss Deby extend his three-decade rule, despite signs of growing discontent over his handling of the nation’s oil wealth.

 Deby, 68, was first to cast his ballot at a polling station in the capital N’Djamena.
 He is one of Africa’s longest-serving leaders and an ally of Western powers in the fight against Islamist militants in West and Central Africa.